HoustonArt/ArtProject/docs/New Work.md

 Works can be deleted on either the user panel or the work page itself (if it is your work).

-*Note*: We will do the best we can to filter work that is not appropriate to the mission of our site, however, we will not necessarily catch this immediately
+*Note*: We will do the best we can to filter work that is not appropriate to the mission of our site, however, we will not necessarily catch these immediately.
+Additionally, as this is an art website, there will be depictions of the human body, we will use our best judgment as to what is "art."
+Please email artlikeio@gmail with any concerns or to flag work as not appropriate.